ActiveThis profile is actively maintained

 Johan Frijns, BankTrack

-Commonly referred to as the Commbank, the Commonwealth Bank of Australia was founded in 1911 by the Australian government, listed on the Australian Stock Exchange in 1991, and fully privatised in 1996.
+The Commonwealth Bank of Australia (commonly referred to as the Commbank), was founded in 1911 by the Australian government, listed on the Australian Stock Exchange in 1991, and fully privatised in 1996.
 The Commonwealth Bank is on of the "big four" Australian banks, and the largest Australian listed company on the Australian Securities Exchange as of August 2015.
-The bank has brands including BankWest, Colonial First State Investments Ltd., ASB Bank (New Zealand), Commonwealth Securities Ltd. (CommSec)and Commonwealth Insurance Ltd. (CommInsure).
+The bank has brands including BankWest, Colonial First State Investments, ASB Bank (New Zealand), Commonwealth Securities and Commonwealth Insurance.
+At the end of June 2017 the bank controlled assets worth AUD 976.4 billion.

 11 Harbour Street